National Philanthropy Day Nominations

 Elements of a Strong Nomination

-The primary focus should be on Dane County efforts.
+• The primary focus should be on Greater Madison efforts.
 National and/or international philanthropic involvements will be appropriately considered, but will not substitute for local involvement.

-Describe how this person/organization has made a difference in Dane County.
+• Describe how this person/organization has made a difference in the Greater Madison are.
 Cite tangible and quantifiable examples of the nominee’s impact to the community.
 Discuss evidence of dedication, innovation, creativity and vision; include how the nominee inspires and motivates others to act charitably.

 Award Categories